MrPrattASH/Game_Design_In_Construct_3/module_3_flapping_bird_booleans/README.md

 **Note: I have broken this module into "code groups" by colour.
 Instead of having all code in a massive line, I have split it up into groups that create similar outcomes of code, for example, all player controls are in one group, all collectables are in another.
 You do not have to edit any code inside a yellow code-group.
 However, you are more than welcome to look at this code (in fact, it's encouraged) so that you can see how these games are created.
 The yellow blocks provide base functionality, and are not necessary to modify.
 Instead, for all code in these tutorials, You will modify the code in the green code-groups. **

-#Alternate Tutorial Video Option:
+# Alternate Video Option:
-If you would prefer to read the tutorial in text, continue.
 If you would prefer to follow along on this tutorial in video form, you can find the video recording [here](https://youtu.be/97Bca-r-ncs)

+# Main Tutorial

 ## 1. Creating a FoodSprite & Optimizing Artwork for your Game
 Now that we have the base-game open, go ahead and test the project to see it's functionality so far.
 It's a little dry... let's spice it up by adding in powerups.
-First, we need to create our first powerup, with all associated instance variables.
+First, we need to create our first powerup sprite, with all associated instance variables.

-all code will be written inside the "Game Events" Event sheet.
 1. Create a new sprite object called "FoodSprite".
 Add this sprite to the "Object Repository" layout.
-Re-size appropriately so that it's not too big, or too small inside the viewport window (the hatched rectangle on the layout).
+The "object repository" layout is a handy game design method you'll use in games from now on.
+This is a "holding place" for your sprite artwork.
+This allows us to create objects in an event sheet, but the object stays the correct size scaled against other sprites.
+In this layout, Re-size your sprite appropriately so that it's not too big, or too small inside the viewport window (the hatched rectangle on the layout).
-2. Double-click the FoodSprite in the project folder, and create 3 animations for this sprite. label them Banana, Ham, and Apple respectively.
+2. Open this sprite in the animations editor (double click) and create 3 animations for this sprite. label them Banana, Ham, and Apple respectively.
 <img width="213" alt="Screen Shot 2022-04-14 at 13 05 50" src="https://user-images.githubusercontent.com/101632496/163378948-24126ac5-0843-4b80-9531-c05e02b8b009.png">
 3. For each animation, upload the 4 png images using the folder button in the animations editor.
 You'll find the artwork inside the "game assets" folder from this GitHub module.
 <img width="1280" alt="Screen Shot 2022-04-14 at 13 07 45" src="https://user-images.githubusercontent.com/101632496/163379189-aa643e31-ba82-4df0-9bb2-4a13ae82089e.png">
 4. I've uploaded the artwork too large (something that will commonly happen to you when uploading your artwork) so we need to "crop" each animation.
 This will remove any "blank" transparent space on each photo, improving game performance. *If an uploaded artwork is 500x500 pixels, but the art itself is only on 100x100 pixels, we have almost 400x400 pixels that are transparent (see-through).
-Transparent pixels are still rendered by the game, slowing it down!
+Transparent pixels are still rendered by the game, slowing it down and messing up hitboxes!
 So we Remove the whitespace by cropping, and this dramatically improves game performance*.
 <img width="249" alt="Screen Shot 2022-04-14 at 13 09 42" src="https://user-images.githubusercontent.com/101632496/163379636-8c099dc9-c6ce-46d9-b031-9ef833666a2b.png">
 5. In the Animation Properties bar, set an appropriate speed for the animation, and set it to loop.
 This is up to you how quickly you want this animation to loop, use your creative eye to decide.
 Right click on the animation name to select "preview" to watch your animation.
 Adjust settings at will.
 <img width="321" alt="Screen Shot 2022-04-14 at 13 11 32" src="https://user-images.githubusercontent.com/101632496/163379725-36007f7a-855d-4d12-903c-34521b7276ed.png">
-6. Outside of the animation editor, our food sprite needs 2 new instance variables.
+6. Exit the animation editor.
+Select the food sprite, and in the properties bar, we need to create 2 instance variables.
 Add in
--  a string called *PowerUpType* (we'll use this to create various kinds of powerups later)
+-  a string variable called *PowerUpType* (we'll use this to distinguish various kinds of powerups, such as "score", "invincibility", "slow motion", etc)
--  a boolean called *IsEaten* (we'll use this to signal to our game that it has been collected by the player)
+-  a boolean variable called *IsEaten* (we'll use this to signal to our game that our fruit has been contacted,overlapped, etc by the player bird)
 <img width="253" alt="Screen Shot 2022-04-14 at 13 23 30" src="https://user-images.githubusercontent.com/101632496/163381354-ffcb4d00-8ba1-4041-ba5f-b4e8d5e7aea1.png">

 The 2nd instance variable is known as a "boolean flag".
-It is a waving "flag" to tell our game or code that something has happened.
+It is a waving "flag" to tell our game that some important event has happened.
 We can "wave" the flag as True, or put the "flag down" as False.
-Essentially, it is going to be used as a calling card for things to happen in our game.

 Now we have the powerup sprite created and in our game, but it currently does not do anything yet.
 Let's add it into the level and add in some game logic so that it creates a true powerup...

-We need to spawn it in the layout during the game at random Y coordinates (up and down) , similar to how the pipe "gaps" spawn into the game and move across the screen at random Y coordinates.
-To create this randomness, we're going to use a built in function to create random numbers for us, called the "random" method.
-A function is a piece of code that allows us to create more functionality to our game, in this case, randomness.
+We need to spawn it in the layout during the game at random Y axis coordinates (up and down), similar to how the pipe "gaps" spawn into the game and move across the screen at random Y coordinates.
+To create this randomness in y axis placement, we're going to use a built in function to create random numbers for us, called the "random" method.

-##### Using The Random Method
+##### Tutorial Pause: Using The Random Method
+Before continuing with our tutorial, let's take a look at a useful method/function for game design (A function is a piece of code that allows us to create more functionality to our game, in this case, randomness.), the random method.
 We will use this "random" method a LOT throughout this course to generate random numbers.
-When we're inside of an action parameter, simply type
+When we're inside of an action in construct 3, simply type
 `
 random(num1,num2)
-#num 1 is the low value
+#num 1 is the low value of the range
-#num 2 is the high value
+#num 2 is the high value value of the range
 `
-This will produce an output of a random number in between the 2 numbers you put in!
+This will produce an output of a random number in the range between the 2 numbers you put in!
 For example, if you wrote

 `random(1,5)
 `